 “With Slack for customer service, we’re now able to connect customer service across an entire company — from customer support agents to product engineering, DevOps, security teams, and other departments,” said Clara Shih, CEO of Service Cloud.
-“In today’s remote and hybrid work reality, customer-facing teams need to be able to easily communicate and collaborate with operations and incident management functions to rapidly problem-solve, resolve complex issues, and unleash the full productivity of the organization.”

 Consider these four ways to use Slack for customer service:

 The majority of service agents (63%) still struggle to balance speed and quality, according to our latest State of Service report.
-One key reason: most work across multiple systems to access experts and knowledge.
+One key reason: most work across many systems to access experts and knowledge.

 The predictive search function uses artificial intelligence (AI) to show the most relevant and helpful content to resolve cases, including knowledge base articles, logged files, and past resolved tickets.
 Over time, AI and machine learning (ML) understand the types of searches that your service agents perform to provide the most helpful information.